 Inga Burrows is a Senior Lecturer in Arts and Media at Cardiff School of Creative and Cultural Industries.
 She is a practicing artist and filmmaker, she specializes in teaching fiction film and experimental film.
 Her research interests include: artist cinema, participatory art, experimental documentary, performance for screen.

-Prof Hamish Fyfe is the a Co-Founder of the George Ewart Evans Centre for Storytelling, CEWN Project Director, and Director, Digital Economy Projects at the University of South Wales.
+Professor Hamish Fyfe is the a Co-Founder of the George Ewart Evans Centre for Storytelling, CEWN Project Director, and Director, Digital Economy Projects at the University of South Wales.
 He has worked as a teacher, actor, and researcher in a variety of contexts and worked for twenty years in Belfast, Northern Ireland before taking up his post as Chair of Arts in the Community in September 2004.
 Hamish has a long track record in collaborative, applied research and knowledge exchange activities.

 Employing an auto-ethnographic approach, Peter Jachimiak’s interests are to do with children’s cultures of the 1970s and 1980s and the way in which cultural artefacts of childhood, from those two decades, manifested themselves within the wider cultural geographies of the time.
 As such, his current work explores, on one hand, ‘children, spectralities and ghost cultures’, and, on the other, ‘utopia, dystopia, and science fiction aimed at children and young adults.

 Steve Johnson began working at the University of South Wales (formerly, University of Glamorgan) as the Community Radio Tutor in January 2002.
 He has played an active role in supporting the development of community radio in Wales, including his role in the launch of Gtfm Radio, the first community radio station in Wales, part of the pilot project for Access Radio across the UK.
 Johnson has worked for nearly twenty years in professional radio, working for the BBC, commercial and community radio sectors.

-He has over-seen the production of The Cardiff City Phone In for fourteen years and co-presents and produces the popular Loose Goose Radio Show with a range of academic colleagues.
-His research primarily focuses on community radio survival strategies and his published work includes an article for the Radio Journal (2008) a chapter for Radio in Small Nations (2015) and an article published in the 3CMedia journal (2016).
-Johnson also responded on behalf of the University of South Wales.
+Wyn Mason is L/SL in Video Production at the University of South Wales.
 Wyn has just completed a poetry-film project he’s been developing with poet and colleague Professor Philip Gross.
 Flow & Frame comprises of a series of 2 mins x 13 short films, filmed on the banks of the River Taff, each one contemplating the ancient Greek philosopher, Heraclitus’s famous saying about how no-one steps into the same river twice.
 A shorter version of the film is being entered into the Zebra Poetry Film Festival, Berlin, 2014.

 Rob Smith is a composer, performer and improviser.
 He has composed scores for films, television and theatre.
 He also composes and performs jazz, and runs a community big band Wonderbrass.

-Emily is Research Fellow at the George Ewart Evans Centre for Storytelling.
+Emily Underqood-Lee is Research Fellow at the George Ewart Evans Centre for Storytelling.
 Her research focuses on performance, autobiographical stories and the body in a variety of contexts including feminist performance art, narratives of illness, performance and the maternal, and performance and disability.
 Emily is a board member of Beyond the Border International Storytelling Festival.

-Rhiannon is the Coleg Cymraeg Cenedlaethol lecturer in Theatr a Drama.
+Rhiannon Williams is the Coleg Cymraeg Cenedlaethol lecturer in Theatr a Drama.
 She recently completed her Welsh language practice based PhD at the University of South Wales entitled ‘Y Capel Cymraeg, Cymdogaeth a Pherfformiad’ (_‘The Welsh Chapel, Community and Performance’_).
 Her research interests focus on Welsh language culture and performance, practice as research in performance, minority culture, identity and performance.